 It is important to note, however, that these potential impacts do not represent additional benefits or costs from the regulation.
-Instead, they represent the effects on the U.S. economy as its direct benefits and costs are transmitted through changes in prices in the affected markets, including those for vehicles and their components, fuel, and the various resources used to supply them.

-The way the memo discusses these impacts, they are an indirect effect of the rule, a genuine externality.
-This approach has become quite common with detailed analyses of energy efficiency across a range of activities (autos, appliances, buildings, industries), sectors (e.g. energy, manufacturing, service, particularly as it impacts use of labor) and with a variety of analytic approaches (qualitative, econometric).
-These efforts to model the economic impact of energy efficiency have proliferated with different models being applied to different geographic units, including states and nations.
-The results differ across studies because the models are different, the impact varies according to the size of the geographic unit studied and because the assumptions about the level and cost of energy savings differ.
+Instead, they represent the effects on the U.S. economy as its direct benefits and costs are transmitted through changes in prices in the affected markets, including those for vehicles and their components, fuel, and the various resources used to supply them.52 efficiency across a range of activities (autos, appliances, buildings, industries),53 sectors (e.g. energy, manufacturing, service, particularly as it impacts use of labor)54 and with a variety of analytic approaches (qualitative, econometric).55 These efforts to model the economic impact of energy efficiency have proliferated with different models56 being applied to different geographic units, including states57 and nations.58 The results differ across studies because the models are different, the impact varies according to the size of the geographic unit studied and because the assumptions about the level and cost of energy savings differ.
 These differences are not an indication that the approach is wrong.
 On the contrary, all the analyses conclude that there will be increases in economic activity and employment.
 Given that there are different regions and different policies being evaluated, we should expect different results.